-During the years of the English Civil War which spilled over into Scotland, the Marquis of Montrose during 1644 captured Inveraray Castle driving out the Duke.
+During the years of the English Civil War which spilled over into Scotland, the Marquis of Montrose, during 1644, captured Inveraray Castle driving out the Duke.

 As Scotland laboured under the disastrous effects of the failed Darien expedition and moved towards Union with England, the 10th Earl was granted the first Dukedom in 1701.

 Drove roads in Argyll

 They came, for example, from Mull and from the north end of Jura by way of high ground south of loch Etive, across Loch Awe, Inveraray and on to cattle markets in Falkirk and Crieff part of today’s Trossachs region.

 But by the end of the 18th century, 600 miles of roads were in some sort of repair including one which allowed Inveraray contact with other parts of the country.